 One of the most severe forms of congenital heart disease is Hypoplastic Left Heart Syndrome (HLHS).
 Congenital diseases are those which are present at birth.
 Approximately 1000 babies are born each year with HLHS (this is about 1 out of every 3,841 babies born in the US each year).
 Babies with HLHS have hearts that are severely underdeveloped on the left side; resulting in the right side of the heart compensating to get blood to the lungs and the rest of the body.
 Infants born with HLHS undergo a series of staged operations during the first few years of life aimed at reconstructing the heart to improve circulation.

 The ELPIS II Trial

 The study is funded by the National Heart, Lung, and Blood Institute (part of the National Institutes of Health).
-The purpose of this study is to test whether Lomecel-B works in treating patients with HLHS and to gather additional information about the safety of Lomecel-B. Lomecel-B contains human mesenchymal stem cells (MSCs) as the active ingredient.
+The purpose of this study is to test whether Lomecel-B works in treating patients with HLHS and to gather additional information about the safety of Lomecel-B. Provided by the clinical-stage biotechnology company Longeveron Inc, Lomecel-B contains human mesenchymal stem cells (MSCs) as the active ingredient.
 MSCs are special cells in the body that are able to change into other types of cells, such as heart, blood, and muscle cells.
 MSCs are found in various tissues of the body, such as the bone marrow, which is the spongy tissue inside of your bones.
 Lomecel-B uses MSCs from bone marrow of unrelated young healthy donors.
 These are called “allogeneic”, and do not require donor matching to the patient.
 Lomecel-B is injected into the heart during the child’s second scheduled HLHS surgery (at approximately 4-6 months of age).
-Our hope is that Lomecel-B will improve heart function more than the standard surgical treatment.
+The goal of the research is to demonstrate whether Lomecel-B improves heart function more than the standard surgical treatment.